-A federal grand jury has indicted two men for their alleged involvement in a nearly $230M financial scam involving biotech companies.
+A federal grand jury has indicted two men for their alleged involvement in a nearly $230M institutional investor fraud scam involving biotech companies.
 G. Steven Burrill, the owner and CEO of Burrill & Company, and Marc Howard Berger are the two defendants named in the criminal indictment.
 Burrill is charged with 26 counts of wire fraud, one count of investment adviser fraud, and one count of tax evasion.
 Berger is charged with multiple accounts of aiding in preparing fraudulent tax returns.

-According to the criminal indictment, Burrill send letters that were false and misleading to persuade limited partners to give capital to the fund.
+According to the criminal indictment, Burrill sent letters that were false and misleading to persuade limited partners to give capital to the fund.
 He also allegedly moved millions of dollars in unnecessary management fees to companies under his control, as well as submitted the allegedly fraudulent tax returns.

 It was in March of last year that Burrill settled civil charges brought by the US Securities and Exchange Commission accusing him of taking funds from the Burrill Life Sciences Capital Fund III in order to maintain his expensive lifestyle and keep some of his other businesses in operation.
 The regulator claimed that Burrill took from the Fund III and pretended that these were management fees he was issuing to himself in advance.
 He then allegedly went on to spend the money on vacations, jewelry, private planes, and other expenses.